-- Warren Shire Council has developed and adopted a Liquid Trade Waste Policy in accordance with the Liquid Trade Waste Regulation Guidelines. - Warren Shire Council will annually set trade waste fees and re-inspection fees for all defined liquid trade waste dischargers, which will be in addition to the non-residential sewerage bill; such charges to be set in line with those stipulated by the NSW Office of Water in the Liquid Trade Waste Guidelines, annually adjusted in line with CPI movements for Sydney in the preceding 12 months to December. - Trade waste dischargers with prescribed pre-treatment and large trade waste dischargers (>20 KL/d) will be charged excess mass charges as defined in the adopted Liquid Trade Waste Policy.
+- > Warren Shire Council has developed and adopted a Liquid Trade Waste Policy in accordance with the Liquid Trade Waste Regulation Guidelines, NSW Department of Water & Energy, April 2009. - ➤ Warren Shire Council will annually set trade waste fees and re-inspection fees for all defined liquid trade waste dischargers, which will be in addition to the non-residential sewerage bill; such charges to be set in line with those stipulated by the NSW Office of Water in the Liquid Trade Waste Guidelines, April 2009, annually adjusted in line with CPI movements for Sydney in the preceding 12 months to December. - ➤ Trade waste dischargers with prescribed pre-treatment and large trade waste dischargers (>20 kL/d) will be charged excess mass charges as defined in the adopted Liquid Trade Waste Policy.